manii0408/Sanjivani/README.md

 🫀 Organ Donation: Sign up for organ donation and learn about eligibility

-📍 Location-based Search: Find donation opportunities near you. *(currently woorking to develop this feature)
+📍 Location-based Search: Find donation opportunities near you. *(currently working to develop this feature)

-🔔 Reminders: Get notified when you are eligible to donate again. *(currently woorking to develop this feature)
+🔔 Reminders: Get notified when you are eligible to donate again. *(currently working to develop this feature)

-📊 Awareness Hub: Learn statistics, benefits, and success stories. *(currently woorking to develop this feature)
+📊 Awareness Hub: Learn statistics, benefits, and success stories. *(currently working to develop this feature)

 NOTE: This is just the frontend part of the project.
 Currently working on the backend.